instructor-ai/instructor/docs/blog/posts/writer-support.md

 #> name='JASON' age=12
 ```

-And that’s it!
-We showed only small part of things you can do featuring Writer provider: different types of classification, sentimental analysis and other cool stuff are ready to be used out of the box.
-We're excited to see what you build with Instructor and Writer!
-If you have any questions about Writer, do check out the [Writer documentation](https://dev.writer.com/home/introduction).
+This was a sneak peek into the things that you can do with Writer and `instructor` - from classification of text to sentimen analysis and more.

+We're excited to see what you build with `instructor` and Writer.
+If you have any other questions about writer, do check out the [Writer Documentation](https://dev.writer.com/introduction) for the API sdk.